xapian/xapian/xapian-applications/omega/docs/cgiparams.rst

 ignored).
 (See the section below on modification of CGI parameters to see how this works.)

-This means that <input type='image' .../> forms buttons can have names of the form '[ 3 ]', which looks nice in lynx, for tooltips, and so on.
+This means that <input type='image' .../> form buttons can have names of the form '[ 3 ]', which looks nice in lynx, for tooltips, and so on.
 For text-only links, you really need to write out the entire GET parameters and use a normal anchor.